-Vector winds for EXP1 are plotted in Fig. 11 on a time-height cross section, with heights plotted above ground level (left-hand scale of figure) and above mean sea level (MSL; right-hand scale) for each of the three sites.
+Vector winds for EXP1 are plotted in Fig. 11 on a time-height cross section, with heights plotted above ground level (left of figure) and above mean sea level (right) for each of the three sites.
 Winds were similar at all three sites above 2700 m MSL (not shown).
-Lines on the subfigures indicate boundaries between the CPSL, CIL, and free atmosphere as determined from the temperature structure, and shading identifies wind speeds $\leq 0.4 \text{ m s}^{-1}$ and the SA sublayer.
+Lines on the sub-figures indicate boundaries between the CPSL, CIL and free atmosphere as determined from the temperature structure, and shading identifies wind speeds ≤ 0.4 m s-1 and the SA sub-layer.
 The top of the CIL, defined as the maximum height to which perceptible cooling extended above the basin, corresponds approximately to the highest elevations on the basin's periphery.
 Winds aloft were weak and variable in direction during the night, exceeding 3 m s-1 only at the higher altitudes just before sunrise.
-As the static stability increased within the basin (especially in the CIL), the winds in the CPSL fell below 0.4 m s-1 and became variable in direction.
+As the static stability increased within the basin (especially in the CIL), the winds in the CPSL fell below 0.4 m s-1 and became quite variable in direction.

-The base of the CIL (Fig. 11), which corresponds to the top of the near-calm winds within the basin, was at approximately the same MSL height at all three sites, although it was slightly lower over the basin center at night and higher during the evening and morning transition periods.
-The CIL, considered as a temperature transition layer between the CPSL and the free atmosphere above the basin (section 3a), is also a wind transition layer, connecting the weak winds inside the basin to the stronger free tropospheric winds above the basin.
+The base of the CIL (Fig. 11), which corresponds to the top of the near-calm winds within the basin, was at approximately the same MSL height at all three sites, although slightly lower over the basin center at night and higher during the evening and morning transition periods.
+The CIL, considered as a temperature transition layer between the CPSL and the free atmosphere above the basin (section 3a) is also a wind transition layer, connecting the weak winds inside the basin to the stronger free tropospheric winds above the basin.
 The depth to which winds aloft penetrated downward into the high-stability CIL is somewhat surprising.
-This is not truly a downward penetration, however, because the CIL cannot be expected to extend outside the basin, and the atmosphere surrounding the basin had free tropospheric winds that could have been carried horizon-
+This is not truly a downward penetration, however, as the CIL cannot be expected to extend outside the basin and the atmosphere surrounding the basin had free tropospheric winds which could have been carried horizontally into the CIL, especially through the gaps into the basin at the higher elevations (Fig. 3).